jmathur25/predicting-poverty-replication/README.md

 conda install -c conda-forge ipywidgets
 ```

+To get the data, you need to do two things:
+1) download nightlights data from https://www.ngdc.noaa.gov/eog/viirs/download_dnb_composites.html.
+Use the 2015 annual composite in the 75N/060W tile and the 00N/060W tile.
-Additionally, you need to get the LSMS survey data from the world bank.
-Download the 2016-2017 Malawi survey data from https://microdata.worldbank.org/index.php/catalog.
+2) get the LSMS survey data from the world bank.
+Download the 2016-2017 Malawi survey data, 2015-2016 Ethiopia data, and the 2015-2016 Nigeria data from https://microdata.worldbank.org/index.php/catalog/lsms.
 The World Bank wants to know how people use their data, so you will have to sign in and explain why you want their data.
-Query 'LSMS' and filter the years to help find the data.
-The title of the data when I downloaded it was `Fourth Integrated Household Survey 2016-2017`.
-If you look at the data description tab, you should see a huge list of files starting with `HH_Metadata`.
-Navigate to `Get Microdata` to download the data.
-Make sure to download the Stata version.
-Unzip the downloaded Malawi data into `countries/malawi_2016/LSMS/`.

-Lastly, you need to get an api key from Google's Static Maps API service.
-Save it to `api_key.txt` in the root directory.
+Make sure to download the CSV version.
+Unzip the downloaded data into `countries/<country name>/LSMS/`.
+Country name should be either `malawi_2016`, `ethiopia_2015`, or `nigeria_2015`.
+3) get an api key from either Planet or Google's Static Maps API service.
+Both of these should be free, but Planet may take some time to approve and require you to list a research project to be eligible for the free tier.
+Google's service should be free if you download under 25k images a day.
+Save the api keys to `planet_api_key.txt` or `google_api_key.txt` in the root directory.
+I used Planet's API because then I could download images from 2015 and 2016, whereas Google's service only offers recent images over the last year.
+The code will show how to get the images.

 # Scripts
 Run the Jupyter files in the following order:
 ```
-scripts/download_nightlights_data.ipynb
 scripts/process_survey_data.ipynb
 scripts/download_images.ipynb
 scripts/train_cnn.ipynb
+scripts/feature_extract.ipynb
 scripts/predict_consumption.ipynb
 ```

 In the code itself you should see some comments and lines explaining ever step.
 Couple points:
-- the image download step will take the longest amount of time (about 7,000 images per hour)
+- the image download step will take the longest amount of time (several thousand per hour)
 - if you are working on a VM like Google's Deep Learning VM, connections can close after extended periods of time.
 This doesn't stop the script itself from running, but there's no way to see the progress bar in the notebook.
 - training the CNN on CPU is something you should try to avoid.
-Training the CNN took under 30 minutes on a single GPU, and a forward pass to extract features took under 10 minutes.
+Training the CNN took just a few hours on a single GPU, and a forward pass to extract features took just a few minutes.
 On CPU, those runtimes are at least an order of magnitude higher.

 Besides training the CNN from scratch, you can also do one of the following: